 People have successfully used CBD worldwide for a whole spectrum of health problems, from nootropics for cognitive enhancement to medicines for epilepsy and creams for acne.

 Arthritis is an inflammatory bone disease associated with tenderness and swelling of joints.
 It is generally associated with family history, sex, age, orthopedic injuries, and obesity.

 24% of adults in the US have arthritis, and it stands as a leading cause of work disability.

-The most common form is osteoarthritis, in which the cartilage covering the bones at junction tears, causing friction between bones whenever the joint moves.
+The most common form is osteoarthritis, in which the cartilage covering the bones at the junction tears, causing friction between bones whenever the joint moves.

 Another prevalent type is the auto-immune condition rheumatoid arthritis, in which your immune system wages war against your joints, causing inflammation.
 This condition eventually leads to stiff joints.